RCA Spectra 70: Model 70/15

+The Spectra 70/15 weighed 600 lb.

 Model 70/25

-The RCA Model 70/25 (1965) was a discrete small-to-medium scale computer system that supported a wider variety of applications, including use as a free standing system.
+The RCA Model 70/25 (1965) was a discrete small-to-medium scale computer system that supported a wider variety of applications, including use as a free-standing system.
 In large installations, the 70/25 might also be used as a subsystem in a multi-processor complex.
 High throughput was facilitated by the use of fast memory and multiple simultaneous input/output streams.
 Equipped with selector channels and a multiplexer channel, the 70/25 could concurrently operate eight low-speed devices in addition to eight high-speed devices.
 Like the Model 15, it implemented a (slightly larger) subset of 31 instructions of the full range architecture.

 Memory capacities for the 70/25 ranged from a minimum of 16,384 bytes to a maximum of 65,536 bytes.
-The memory cycle time was 1.5 microseconds to access one 8 bit byte.
+The memory cycle time was 1.5 microseconds to access one 8-bit byte.